 For women, do ensure you bring some type of scarf that can be used to visit anywhere religious.
 And of course, it is good manners to cover your shoulders and knees in this type of country.

 As this is quite a busy itinerary, I would recommend packing layers and more layers.
 The temperature can vary quite a bit between day and night in Turkey.

 And without question, you will be doing a lot of walking so make sure to bring strong and sturdy shoes and a good daypack.

 Travelling Solo to Turkey

-⇒ Solos Holidays has also has a very similar itinerary to the one in this post that is designed for solo travellers
+⇒ Solos Holidays has also had a very similar itinerary to the one in this post that is designed for solo travellers

-I covered all of the costs associated with my trip to Cappadocia myself.
-However, this post does contain affiliate links.
+I covered all of the costs associated with this trip myself.
+However, this Turkey itinerary 7 days post does contain affiliate links.
 That means if you click through on them and end up making a purchase I will receive a small commission.
 I just wanted to make sure that you were aware of this!

 READ NEXT: DAY TRIP TO GALLIPOLI FROM ISTANBUL